turingschool/mod-0-project-fe/section1/README.md

 Let's take a look at why that resulted in a string.
 We have a variable called `snackCount` and have assigned the value as our `quantity` and our `snacks`.
 Looking at `snackCount`, we’ll notice the value is "I have 12 doughnuts".
 The reason this works even though the first value is a number and the second is a string, is a result of _type coercion_.
 JavaScript is essentially trying to help us by converting the number into a string so we can combine the two together.

 > 👩‍💻 PAUSE here, and complete the exercises in `concatenation.js`
+    - ✅ Done!

 ### Interpolation

 In addition to concatenation, you may have also seen interpolation used to inject values into strings!
 One benefit of interpolation is that it can be easier to read in longer strings and don't require concatenating separate strings together.

 Interpolation requires slightly different syntax to inject values into a string.
 Follow the below formula to utilize interpolation:
 1. Use the back-tick (same key as the `~`, or the key to the left of the `1` key on a Mac keyboard) to wrap your entire string